DolphinGui/std-avr-gcc/README.md

 ## Known limitations

+This doesn't work with LTO enabled for some reason.

 avrlibc does not come with certain locale functions that `iostream` needs.
 I didn't patch them in because even with stub locale functions, `iostream` floating point conversions are too large to fit in any AVR microcontroller.
 I also haven't tested